annahiliazova/MyProjects/DNS-and-ICMP-Traffic-Analysis/README.md

 # Cybersecurity Incident Report: DNS and ICMP Traffic Analysis

-### Overview
+## Overview

-This project focuses on analyzing network traffic to diagnose issues caused by a **SYN flood attack**, which led to a **Denial of Service (DoS)** for a website.
-Using packet capture data from a network protocol analyzer (Wireshark), the investigation reveals how the SYN flood overwhelmed the server's resources, causing it to be unresponsive to legitimate requests.
+This project focuses on analyzing network traffic to diagnose an attack on a web server.
+Specifically, it investigates a potential SYN flood attack, which is causing the server to become unresponsive and resulting in timeout errors when users attempt to access the website.
+The analysis uses packet capture data (PCAP) obtained via Wireshark and includes a detailed cybersecurity incident report explaining the findings and impact.

-The incident involves a website that became unreachable due to the server being flooded with an excessive number of half-open TCP connections.
-The report documents the findings, explains the attack mechanism, and provides recommendations for mitigation.
+The goal is to analyze network traffic to identify the attack type and understand how it disrupts the web server's functionality.

+## Scenario

+The website `www.example.com` has been experiencing connectivity issues.
+Several clients have reported a "connection timeout" error, which indicates that the server is not responding to requests.
+After further investigation using network logs and Wireshark, it was determined that the root cause of the issue was a Denial of Service (DoS) attack, specifically a SYN flood.

-### Scenario
+### Key Findings:

-A website experienced significant downtime, with users encountering a connection timeout error.
-The issue was traced back to a SYN flood attack, where the attacker flooded the server with a large volume of SYN packets, overwhelming its ability to process legitimate requests.

-Key points discovered from the packet capture data include:
-- **TCP SYN packets** sent from a single source IP address to the server.
+- The logs show an excessive number of SYN requests sent to the server.
-- **No ACK responses** received from the clients, indicating incomplete connections (half-open connections).
-- **Resource exhaustion** at the server, which led to a failure in handling legitimate user connections.
+- The server is unable to respond to legitimate requests due to resource exhaustion caused by the overwhelming SYN requests.
+- The connection timeout error occurs as the server fails to complete the TCP handshake with legitimate clients.

-The task is to analyze the packet data, identify the attack type, and explain how it disrupted the server's normal operation in a detailed cybersecurity incident report.
+The task is to analyze the packet capture data, identify the attack, and document the findings and recommendations in a cybersecurity incident report.

-### Files Included
+## Files Included

-- `Cybersecurity-Incident-Report.md`: A markdown file containing the completed incident report, including analysis of the attack and the impact on the server.
+- `Cybersecurity-Incident-Report.md`: A markdown file containing the completed incident report, detailing the analysis and impact of the attack.
-- `How-to-read-a-Wireshark-TCP_HTTP-log.pdf` : A PDF document that provides detailed instructions on how to read and interpret Wireshark logs, focusing on TCP and HTTP traffic analysis.
+- `How-to-read-a-Wireshark-TCP_HTTP-log.pdf`: A PDF document explaining how to read and analyze TCP and HTTP traffic in Wireshark, with a focus on diagnosing issues like SYN floods and timeouts.

-### Steps to Reproduce
+## Steps to Reproduce

-1. **Open Packet Capture in Wireshark**: Load the `wireshark-log.pcap` file into Wireshark for analysis.
-2. **Apply Filters**: Use the Wireshark filter `tcp.flags.syn == 1 && tcp.flags.ack == 0` to locate SYN packets that are part of the flood.
+1. **Load Network Analyzer**: Open the packet capture file in Wireshark.
+2. **Inspect the TCP Traffic**: Look for SYN packets that do not complete the handshake and examine the source IPs that are sending them.
-3. **Analyze the Traffic**: Review the SYN packets to determine the source IP address, the volume of packets, and any signs of resource exhaustion on the server side.
+3. **Analyze the Logs**: Review the capture to identify patterns of SYN flood behavior, including failed TCP handshakes and timeouts.
-4. **Document Findings**: Write a cybersecurity incident report detailing the type of attack, its effect on the server, and potential mitigation strategies.
+4. **Write the Report**: Document your findings in the cybersecurity incident report, detailing the analysis of the logs and the impact on the server.

-### Incident Report
+## Incident Report

-#### Section 1: Identify the type of attack that may have caused this network interruption
+### Section 1: Identify the Type of Attack

-The network disruption was caused by a **SYN flood attack**.
-The attacker sent a large number of SYN packets to the server without completing the TCP handshake.
-This resulted in the server's resources being exhausted as it tried to establish connections, preventing it from handling legitimate requests.
+The incident is caused by a SYN flood attack.
+A SYN flood is a type of DoS (Denial of Service) attack where an attacker sends a large number of SYN packets to a target server with the intention of consuming server resources.
+Each SYN request is part of the TCP handshake process, but in a SYN flood, the attacker does not complete the handshake, leaving the server with half-open connections.

+In this case, the server becomes overwhelmed with these half-open connections and can no longer respond to legitimate requests, resulting in a timeout error for users trying to connect to the website.

-#### Section 2: Explain how the attack is causing the website to malfunction
+### Section 2: Explain How the Attack Is Causing the Website to Malfunction

-The server's inability to complete the three-way TCP handshake due to an overwhelming number of incoming SYN packets caused it to become unresponsive.
-As a result, legitimate users were unable to establish a connection, leading to the timeout errors they encountered.
-The attack effectively consumed server resources, blocking access to the website.
+TCP connections require a three-step handshake to establish a session between the client and server:
+1. The client sends a SYN request to the server.
+2. The server replies with a SYN-ACK response.
+3. The client acknowledges the server's SYN-ACK with an ACK message.

+In a SYN flood, the attacker sends numerous SYN requests without responding to the server's SYN-ACK.
+As a result, the server's resources are tied up with these incomplete connections.
+Once the server runs out of resources, it becomes unresponsive, and legitimate users attempting to access the website experience timeout errors.

+The network logs show that the server's capacity is exceeded, preventing the completion of normal connections, and leading to service disruptions for users.

-### Tools and Technologies Used
+## Tools and Technologies Used

-- **Network Protocol Analyzer**: Wireshark
+- **Wireshark**: A network protocol analyzer used to capture and inspect network traffic.
-- **Protocols Analyzed**: TCP (SYN flood)
+- **Protocols Analyzed**: TCP, HTTP
 - **Data Format**: Packet Capture (PCAP)

+## Conclusion

+This project involved analyzing network traffic to identify the cause of a website's connectivity issue.
+The issue was traced to a SYN flood attack that overwhelmed the server and caused it to stop responding to legitimate requests.
+Based on the findings, it is clear that the attack resulted in a denial of service, which prevented normal web operations.

-### Conclusion
+### Recommended Next Steps:

-This report provides an in-depth analysis of a **SYN flood attack** and its impact on the server's ability to process connections.
-The investigation showed that the server became overwhelmed by a large number of incomplete TCP handshakes, preventing normal operations and causing a Denial of Service.
-Possible mitigation strategies, such as SYN cookies or rate-limiting incoming connections, are discussed in the report.
+- **Mitigate the Attack**: Implement rate-limiting on the server to limit the number of incoming SYN requests.
+- **Deploy SYN Cookies**: Configure SYN cookies to protect against SYN flood attacks by ensuring that incomplete connections do not consume excessive resources.
+- **Enhance Network Security**: Monitor network traffic for unusual patterns and investigate the possibility of blocking malicious IP addresses that are involved in the attack.